aerogear/graphback/docs/intro/config.md

 All those operations could be controlled by `crud` flags that enable or disable various data access methods in plugins and runtime.
  These include `create`, `update`, `delete`, `find` and `findAll`.

-Graphback allows the user to customize all process by using open configuration stardard `graphql-config`: https://graphql-config.com/docs/introduction
+Graphback allows the user to customize all process by using open configuration standard `graphql-config`: https://graphql-config.com/docs/introduction

 ## Configuration

-Each project needs to have graphqlrc.yml file available in the root folder.
+Each project needs to have .graphqlrc.yml file available in the root folder.
-This file is also automatically generated when using `graphback config` command
+This file is also automatically generated when using `graphback config` command.

 Typical configuration looks as follows